syncfusion-content/blazor-docs/blazor/maps/data-labels.md

 ## Smart labels

 The Maps component provides an option to handle the labels when they intersect with the corresponding shape borders using the [SmartLabelMode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsDataLabelSettings.html#Syncfusion_Blazor_Maps_MapsDataLabelSettings_SmartLabelMode) property.
-The following options are available in the [SmartLabelMode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsDataLabelSettings.html#Syncfusion_Blazor_Maps_MapsDataLabelSettings_SmartLabelMode) property.
+The following options are available in the `SmartLabelMode` property.

-* None
+* **None** -  It specifies that no action is taken, when the labels are intersect.
-* Hide
+* **Hide** -  It specifies to hide the labels, when it exceeds the shape.
-* Trim
+* **Trim** -  It specifies to trim the labels, when it exceeds the shape.

 ```cshtml
 @using Syncfusion.Blazor.Maps